-The use of Blockchain based cryptocurrency wallets enables crypto users to store, send and receive cryptocurrencies securely and efficiently.
+In this guide, find out how the use of crypto wallet development enables crypto users to store, send and receive cryptocurrencies.
 As the number of cryptocurrency enthusiasts and traders increases, the use of cryptocurrency/blockchain wallets to protect users’ crypto money becomes inevitable.
 As a result, crypto-fintech enthused businesses have started incorporating Blockchain based crypto wallets as an inherent part of their business.
 Essentially, there are various types of cryptocurrency wallets known as web, mobile, desktop, hardware, and paper wallets.
 Among these types, mobile wallets, web wallets, and hardware wallets are the most popular.
 They enable users to store, transfer and check the digital currency as well as facilitate them to exchange cryptocurrencies with other users.
 Also, explore what is the importance of cryptocurrency development for business efficiency.
-Now, let’s explore the essentials that you need to take into consideration for feature-rich cryptocurrency wallet development.
+Now, in this guide, let’s explore the essentials that you need to take into consideration for feature-rich crypto wallet development.

 A crypto wallet requires no KYC registration for users to access their funds.
 Also, with security algorithms, it converts users’ private keys into 12-word mnemonic phrases (password) that they only own to use for transactions.
 Thus, it ensures the security and privacy of the transaction.

 A crypto wallet supports multiple OS (operating systems) and platforms like iOS, Android, Windows, and Linux.
-It provides users a highly-secure and flexible infrastructure to access their crypto wallet on any device, anywhere.
+It provides users a highly secure and flexible infrastructure to access their crypto wallets on any device, anywhere.